degu0055/FinalProjectAssignment/README.md

 -->
 **IoT Sensor Simulation:**
-- A Python script or a Node.js app creates random but realistic sensor readings, like ice thickness, air temperature, and wind speed, at regular intervals.
+- A Python script creates random but realistic sensor readings, like ice thickness, air temperature, and wind speed, at regular intervals.
 It formats this data into a JSON payload and sends it to Azure IoT Hub using the Azure IoT SDK.

 JSON
 ```json